Detroit Lakes, Minnesota: Higher education

 The Detroit Lakes campus of the Minnesota State Community and Technical College system is one of four campus locations (others are in Moorhead, Fergus Falls, and Wadena).
-The Detroit Lakes campus, located on Minnesota Highway 34, enrolls approximately 650 students in 25 different degree programs.
+The Detroit Lakes campus, on Minnesota Highway 34, has about 650 students in 25 degree programs.
 The college offers both classroom and online distance education programs and grants AAS, AS, diploma, certificate, and AFA degrees.